-- 2. At present, the attribution patterns cannot be changed from inside the program; this part of the .verbs file should be modified using a text editor. - 3.
-If the @ symbol is used in a verb pattern but there is no <ATTRIB>... </ATTRIB> segment in the verbs file, the @ will be assigned an actor (assuming one is found) but the code of the attribution actor will not be written to the event record.
-This can be used to skip over an actor (or multiple actors, by using multiple @s) in a phrase before assigning the source or target, although the standard way of doing this is using the ^operator. - 4.
-At present, attribution does not duplicate records for compound actors, since these situations are very rare (that is, it is very uncommon for a statement to be made by a compound actor).4 In the case of a syntactic compound, the first actor encountered before in the attribution phrase is used if the compound prior to the attribution phrase (and prior to a comma in the case of a terminal); the first actor in the sentence is used if the attribution is not found by looking before the attribution phrase.
+- 3. If the @ symbol is used in a verb pattern but there is no <ATTRIB>... </ATTRIB> segment in the verbs file, the @ will be assigned an actor (assuming one is found) but the code of the attribution actor will not be written to the event record.
+This can be used to skip over an actor (or multiple actors, by using multiple @s) in a phrase before assigning the source or target, although the standard way of doing this is using the operator. - 4.
+At present, attribution does not duplicate records for compound actors, since these situations are very rare (that is, it is very uncommon for a statement to be made by a compound actor).6 In the case of a syntactic compound, the first actor encountered before in the attribution phrase is used if the compound prior to the attribution phrase (and prior to a comma in the case of a terminal); the first actor in the sentence is used if the attribution is not found by looking before the attribution phrase.
 In the case of a coded compound, the first code is used. - 5.
 The <ATTRIBUTION> facility was developed at the request of an external sponsor, and it has not been tested in our project beyond basic validation of the specified features.
 It may still have some bugs.